rchillard/auraxis.network/README.md

 # auraxis.network
-Interlink communication network set in the fictional world of Auraxis
+Interlink communication network set in the fictional world of Auraxis.
+Auraxis is the planet where the Planetside (https://www.planetside2.com/) story takes place.